 To understand what happens to bodies during puberty.
-To be taught in Y5.
+To be reviewed from Y5.

 To be aware of the emotional changes that occur during puberty.
-To be taught in Y5.
+To be reviewed from Y5.

 To be aware of the changes that have taken place (physical & developmental) since they were babies.
 Compare with the young of other animals.